-When it comes to words and phrases folks toss around without always knowing exactly what they mean, “BMI” is high on our list (along with “clear your cache” when you’re having computer trouble.)
-Most of us know the acronym—which stands for Body Mass Index—has something to do with our weight, but we’re not sure what.
-We also know it’s meant to be calculated, but have no clue how.
+When it comes to phrases folks toss around without always knowing exactly what they mean, “BMI” is high on our list (along with “clear your cache” when your Macbook is on the verge of a breakdown.)
+Most of us know the acronym—which stands for Body Mass Index—has something to do with weight, but we’re not quite sure what.
+We also know it’s meant to be calculated, but have no idea how.
 Basically “What is BMI” is a question we’ve probably asked ourselves at one time for another.

 Of course, in today’s instant-gratification age, it’s totally possible to Google it, and within seconds measure it via a handy virtual calculator, but that still doesn’t really explain what it is.
 That said, we decided to answer the mysterious “what is BMI” question: What it really means, how to measure it, and if it truly matters to our overall health.
 Read on and educate yourself!

 1. What is BMI?

 Essentially, body mass index is a number that’s calculated from a person’s weight and height, and it’s a pretty solid indicator of how much body fat you have.